LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-1155.md

 An URI pointing to the JSON metadata of the different items/ tokens needs to be specified in the constructor, see [ERC-1155 contract API](https://docs.openzeppelin.com/contracts/3.x/api/token/erc1155#ERC1155).

-The URI can include the string `{id}` which clients must replace with the actual token ID, in lowercase hexadecimal (with no 0x prefix) and leading zero padded to 64 hex characters.
+The URI can include the string `{id}`, which clients must replace with the actual token ID, in lowercase hexadecimal (with no 0x prefix) and leading zero-padded to 64 hex characters.
 The URI MUST point to a JSON file that conforms to the [ERC-1155 Metadata URI JSON Schema](https://eips.ethereum.org/EIPS/eip-1155).